 Here you can find a list of work doctors approved by DIRECCTE:

-- Other institutions you may/will need to contact are the Prefecture de la Police: if you nanny is not a French or EU citizen and your owners/renters insurance company.
-Your home is now a work place and your employee needs to be taken into consideration.
+- Other institutions you may/will need to contact are the Prefecture de la Police: if your nanny is not a French or EU citizen and your owners/renters insurance company.
+Your home is now a workplace and your employee needs to be taken into consideration.

 4. Your obligations during the contract duration